JamesPUniSC/Process-Journal/index.md

 ## Final Prototype
 The handle was printed too large and the pin to be inserted into one of the holes was missing due to forgetting to tell the tutors when they printed it.
 The increased size lead to having to make changes to the design to fit the handle, the opening in the box was made larger to acomodate the handle with the additional bonus of allowing easier access to the arduino board.
 <p>The wires used to measure the palm condctivity were fed through the snall hole ment for the pin and taped to the side of the handle where most people's palms would rest.
-Internally the wires were taped to the side of the handle to help hold the position of the sensors on the outside of the handle, along side the haptic motor due to not having a pin to attach it to.
+Internally the wires were taped to the side of the handle to help hold the position of the sensors on the outside of the handle, along side the haptic motor due to not having a pin to attach it to. </p>
 <P>Within the box the protoboard was taped to the bottom near the back next to a power bank to allow the device to function without an external power source.
-The arduino was taped to the "door" of the box to allow for easy access.
+The arduino was taped to the "door" of the box to allow for easy access.</p>

 ![A black handle with a bright green light on the top, coming out of a carboard box with a screw on the front](Images/FinalExternal.jpg)
 ![Inside of a cardboard box with a lot of wires being fed from an arduino into a black plastic disc on the roof and a power bank connected to the arduino](Images/FinalInternal.jpg)